 Brexit’s impact on taxation

-With the UK's withdrawal from the EU on 31 January 2020, a transition period will begin in February for leaving the EU; the transition goes on for the remainder of 2020.
+With the UK's withdrawal from the EU on 31 January 2020, a transition period began until the end of 2020.

 This means that the current rules will continue to be in place up to the end of 2020 as if the UK were still a member of the EU.
 The European Union and the United Kingdom will have talks during 2020 on the issue of future relations.
 Due to the negotiation schedule, some sectors may fall outside the scope of the agreement starting on 1 January 2021.
 Businesses in particular should be prepared for this possibility.